Here’s a recipe that makes 2 loaves using cassava, buckwheat and coconut flour and kombucha as your sourdough starter.

 This recipe makes 2 large loaves.

 - 3 teaspoons Himalayan salt

-- 3 cups (approx.) of bubbly bread bug starter (see my post on how to make that here)
+- 3 cups (approx.) of bubbly bread bug starter (see my post on how to make cassava flour sourdough starter with kombucha)

 - 1 tsp sugar

-- 700 – 800 ml filtered/chlorine free water (chlorine may kill your bread bug)
+- 700 – 800 ml filtered/chlorine free water (chlorine kills your bread bug)

 - A couple of handfuls of sunflower seeds and/or pumpkin seeds (optional)

 - Combine all dry ingredients in a large bowl and mix well.